 Notice how the conjunction "but" stitches the clauses into a longer, more elegant sentence.
-Here is the same long, elegant sentence broken into its two independent clauses:

 You can avoid compound sentences entirely by ending every thought with a period.
 Melville chose not to do that so he could continue his rhythm of short, medium, and long sentences.